How Fairmind Guides Work

 Key Characteristics

-A Fairmind Guide is designed for a reader who wants an informed, fair-minded understanding of a polarizing issue.
-This is a normal person who wants to get smart about an issue quickly, not get a PhD in the subject.
+A Fairmind Guide is designed for an interested but non-expert reader who wants an informed, fair-minded understanding of a polarizing issue—someone who wants to get smart about an issue quickly, not get a PhD in the subject.

 - Focuses on what matters most.
-It highlights the relatively small set of facts, arguments, and choices that determine where most people land, with lesser points moved to the “Editorial Choices” appendix.
+It highlights the facts, arguments, and choices that determine most people’s positions, with lesser points moved to the “Editorial Choices” appendix.

 - Avoids false or misleading factual claims.
 Only claims that can be verified from reliable sources appear in the main content.
 Prominent but unreliable claims are noted and explained in the appendix.